pbougie/mac-dev-env/source/redis.html.markdown

 	redis-server /usr/local/redis/redis.conf

-To stop the Redis server.
+Press `CTRL-C` to stop the Redis server.

-	killall redis-server

 ### Automatically Start the Server at Boot